AdrianPricopie/AdrianPricopie/README.md

 <h1 align="left">Hi 👋, I'm Adrian</h1>

-<h4 align="left">I'm an aspiring programming enthusiast, eager to explore the fascinating world of software development.
-With boundless enthusiasm and a thirst for learning, I'm ready to dive into projects that will broaden my knowledge and enhance my skills.</h4>
+<h4 align="left"> I am extremely interested in exploring the field of software development, putting my experience and commitment to continuous learning to good use.
+Specifically, I am fascinated by software testing and its contribution to enhancing the quality of software products.
+I am determined to make significant contributions in this field through projects that will improve my practical skills.</h4>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adrianpricopie&label=Profile%20views&color=0e75b6&style=flat" alt="adrianpricopie" /> </p>